Nancypatel1103/ComplianceClient/AP Utility tool checking/AP Utility tool checking.md

 # Client to Wi-Fi Authentication Failure

 ## Check AP logs from AP native UI or command line using a command.
+When a client connects to an AP, the device requires it to be connected to the device mobile.
+Then to check the log it has to be disconnected i.e. offline.
+Then the following command will be used to check the log.

-AP native UI Body:- `/logread `
+AP native UI Body:- `logread `
-AP native UI for Message Body:- `/logread -f `
+AP native UI for Message Body:- `logread -f `